silx-kit/silx-training/software_engineering/2_Git/index.rst

 Hands on: fork an existing project
 ``````````````````````````````````

-1 .fork the project from the webinterface of gitlab or github.
+1 fork the project from the webinterface of gitlab or github.

+    1.1 login to github / gitlab

+    1.2 look for the 'https://gitlab.esrf.fr/silx/silx-trainings/pypolynom_completed' project

+    1.3 fork the project and go to the homepage of the fork you just created

 .. include:: <isonum.txt>